joelphimes/Niger-Political-Shift-Examination/README.md

 Model Results:
 - R-squared: This value ranges from 0 to 1 and represents the proportion of the variance for the dependent variable (Gross Capital Formation) that's explained by the independent variable (Net Bilateral Aid Flows from DAC donors).
 Your R-squared is 0.861, which means that 86.1% of the variability in Gross Capital Formation can be explained by Net Bilateral Aid Flows.
 This is a high R-squared, indicating a good fit of the model to the data.

 - Adj.
 R-squared: This is the R-squared value adjusted based on the number of predictors in the model.
 In this case, it is 0.855.
-It is a more accurate measure of the goodness-of-fit, especially when comparing models with different numbers of predictors.
+Which is a more accurate measure of the goodness-of-fit, especially when comparing models with different numbers of predictors.

 - F-statistic and Prob (F-statistic): The F-statistic is used to test the overall significance of the model.
 The null hypothesis would be that all of the regression coefficients are equal to zero.
 The Prob (F-statistic) is the probability that 'we' would get the computed value of F if the null hypothesis were true.
 In this case, the p-value is extremely small (9.19e-12), suggesting that at least some of the regression coefficients are not zero, i.e., the independent variable does have an effect on the dependent variable.